PokeMMO/jnigen-template/README.md

 * Better support for macOS when not cross-compiling.
 * Better support for iOS.
 Currently is not even published in any artifacts.
-* Include examples for compiling external C/C++ libraries
-* Uncomment ARM builds when libgdx ARM PR is merged.

 # How to use

-- `./gradlew dist` will clean and build everything.
+- `./gradlew jnigen` Generates jnigen native code files and build scripts.
+- `./gradlew jnigenBuild` Executes all available jnigen build scripts for the current platform.
+(Depends on `jnigen`)
+- `./gradlew jnigenJarNativesPLATFORM` Assembles a jar archive containing the native libraries.
+(Run `jnigenBuild` first)
 - `./gradlew publish` will publish to build/repos.
-(Run dist first)
+(Run `jnigenBuild` first)
 - `./gradlew publishToMavenLocal` will publish to your local maven repo.
-- `./gradlew jnigen` will run jnigen and build natives.
-- `./gradlew jnigenDev` will run jnigen and build natives for linux64 only.
+(Run `jnigenBuild` first)
 - `./gradlew runTest` will run the `JnigenDemoTest` java class with the build natives in classpath.

 # Setup